netromdk/vermin/docs/man/vermin.1.rst

 --no-backport (default)
   Use no backports.
 Clears any backports specified before this.

---feature=NAME
+[--feature NAME] ...
-  Some features are disabled by default due to being unstable:
+  Some features are enabled by default.
+Others must be explicitly enabled:

   fstring-self-doc
     Detect self-documenting fstrings.
-Can in some cases wrongly report fstrings as self-documenting. union-types
+Enabled by default. fstring-pep701
+    Detect PEP 701 f-string features (3.12+): same-quote nesting and multi-line expressions.
+Requires running on Python 3.12+.
+Enabled by default. union-types
-    Detect union types `X | Y`.
+    [Unstable] Detect union types `X | Y`.
 Can in some cases wrongly report union types due to having to employ heuristics.

---no-feature (default)
+--no-feature
   Use no features.
-Clears any features specified before this.
+Disables all features, including those that are enabled by default.

 Examples
 ========